Warning: This story contains pregnancy by rape, although nothing is explicit.

 The train leaves at midnight, and he just barely makes it through the terminal in time to catch it.
 He's the last person to board.
 He shows his ticket to the conductor, then searches for a seat.

 He walks the aisle slowly, his eyes searching every passenger as he passes by.
-He finally comes to a stop near the back of the train, in front of a pair of seats on the right side of the train.
-A woman is sitting there, alone, staring out the window.
-Her small duffle bag sits on the floor in front of her.
+He finally comes to a stop near the back of the train, in front of a pair of seats on the right-hand side of the train.
+A woman is sitting there, alone, a small duffle bag at her feet.

-He clears his throat to get her attention.
+He clears his throat.
 "Mind if I sit with you?"

-Startled, she nearly jumps out of her chair at the sound of his voice.
-She quickly turns her head to meets his eyes steadily.
-Her face visibly pales.
+She jumps at the sound of his voice.
+She turns and her face pales.
 "Um…no. No, not at all."

-As he takes a seat beside her, she sighs and shifts her body so she is facing the front.
+As he takes a seat beside her, she shifts her body so she is facing the front.
 She doesn't look at him as she asks, "How did you find me?"

 Despite everything, she releases a short laugh.
 "All right, but that doesn't explain how you found me on this train."

-"No." He shoves the piece of paper back into his pocket, then slips his arm around her waist, pulling her close.
+"No." He shoves the piece of paper back into his pocket.
+He slips his arm around her waist, pulling her close.
 "Everyone else seems to be assuming you're dead."

 She sighs in relief.
 "Good."

-For a while, the two fall silent, and the only other sound is that of the train's wheels against the old tracks.
-Tori rests her head gently on her boyfriend's shoulder and returns her gaze toward the window.
-Up above, hundreds of stars shine back at her in the midst of a glowing full moon.
-The sight is beautiful.
+For a while, the two fall silent.
+The only sound is that of the train's wheels against the ancient track.
+Tori rests her head on her boyfriend's shoulder and returns her gaze toward the window.
+A star-filled sky shines back at her.

 Beck finally breaks the silence.
-He asks, "Why did you do all of this?
+"Why did you do all of this?
 You really just planned to run away to New York to make everything all right again?"

 She laces her fingers through his own.
-Gently, she kisses him before saying, "Can't we disappear, if only for this one night?
+"Can't we disappear, if only for this one night?
 Can't we pretend none of this ever happened, and our lives had never changed?"

-He falls silent again as his thoughts begin to race.
-As she turns her gaze back to the stars, he considers the notion of running away, of taking this train all the way to New York, just as Tori had once intended to do herself.
+His thoughts begin to race.
+As she turns her gaze back to the stars, he considers the notion of running away, of taking the train all the way to New York, just as Tori had once intended to do herself.
 He considers it all and realizes what can truly come out of completely starting over.
 But would it be worth it in the end?

-Beck plants a kiss on her forehead.
+Beck kisses her softly.
 "We can't do this, babe," he finally whispers.
 "We can't run away forever."

 She looks back at him, then, and her eyes are full of sorrow.
-She gives him a sad smile.
+She smiles sadly.
 Very softly, she says, "I know."